-VAWA Protections - The federal Violence Against Women Act (VAWA) provides important protections for victims of domestic violence, sexual assault, dating violence, and stalking in all forms of federally subsidized housing including the Housing Choice Voucher Program, Project-Based Section 8 housing, Section 202 Housing for the Elderly, Section 811 Housing for the Disabled, Rural Housing, and any other federally subsidized housing program.
+VAWA Protections - The federal Violence Against Women Act (VAWA) provides important protections for victims of domestic violence, sexual assault, dating violence, and stalking in all forms of federally subsidized housing including the Housing Choice Voucher Program, Project-Based Section 8 housing, Section 202 Housingforthe Elderly, Section 811 Housing for the Disabled, Rural Housing, and any other federally subsidized housing program.
 A landlord in any of these programs may not do any of the following because you are a victim of domestic violence, sexual assault, dating violence or stalking:

-- Deny you assistance from public housing or any federally subsidized housing program - Terminate your participation in the housing program - Evict you.
-An incident of domestic violence, stalking, or dating violence cannot be used as "good cause" or "serious or repeated violations of the lease" for purposes of eviction, even if there is damage to the unit, or complaints about noise.
+- Deny you assistance from public housing or Section 8 housing (or a Section 8 voucher). - Terminate your participation in the housing program. - Evict you.
+An incident of domestic violence, sexual assault, stalking, or dating violence cannot be used as "good cause" or "serious or repeated violations of the lease" for purposes of eviction, even if there is damage to the unit, or complaints about noise.
 Such incidents are also exempted from the so-called "one-strike rule," which requires eviction of a tenant for one incident of drug or criminal activity.
 The landlord may evict the abuser or perpetrator if that person is a co-tenant, so long as the victim is allowed to remain.